EmbodiedSAM: Online Segment Any 3D Thing in Real Time: Experiment

 \textbf{Implementation details:} Following \cite{xu2024memory}, we train ESAM in two stages.
 First we train a single-view perception model on ScanNet(200)-25k, which is a subset of ScanNet(200) with individual RGB-D frames, without memory-based adapters and losses for the three auxiliary tasks.
 Next we finetune the single-view perception model on RGB-D sequences with the adapters and full losses.
 To reduce memory footprint, we randomly sample 8 adjacent RGB-D frames for each scene at every iteration.
-In terms of hyperparameters, we set $\varphi=0.5$, $\epsilon=1.75$, $\tau=0.02$, $\alpha=0.5$ and $\beta=0.5$.
+For hyperparameters, we set $\varphi=0.5$, $\epsilon=1.75$, $\tau=0.02$, $\alpha=0.5$ and $\beta=0.5$.
+In the dual-level query decoder, we actually set $F=F_S$ for the first two iterations of mask prediction, and then set $F=F_P$.
+This smoothens the mask generation process with curriculum learning.